 (first posted 10/21/2013) The 1964 Pontiac GTO unleashed a tiger, sales wise as well as performance wise.
 Needless to say, everyone wanted in on the action, even the relatively staid Buick division.
 It got a bit of a slow start, with its Skylark Gran Sport appearing in the spring of 1965 for a mid-year introduction.
 And even its name, Skylark Gran Sport, was rather reserved, compared to GTO, SS396 and 4-4-2.
 But that’s not to say the GS didn’t have its appeal or fans, as Charles Platt made abundantly clear in his memoir of a rust-bucket ’67 Gran Sport.

 The GTO formula was well-established and predictable, by this time.
-But in 1965 Buick went about it in a very understated manner way, shown here with an elegantly dressed woman more likely to step out of something rather different .
-The Buick Gay Sport?
-(NOT said or meant to be taken derisively).
+But in 1965 Buick went about it in a very understated manner, shown here with an elegantly dressed woman more likely to step out of something altogether quite different.

 Meanwhile, GTO ads were taking a decidedly different tone.
 Are you sure you’d really rather have a Buick?
-Not surprisingly, the results were overwhelmingly in favor of kicking up a storm with the right foot to coterie high-fashion.
+Not surprisingly, the results were overwhelmingly in favor of kicking ass with the right foot to coterie high-fashion.
 In 1966, Pontiac sold just shy of 100k GTOs; Buick managed to sell just 13,816 Skylark Gran Sports.

 Marketing- wise, the 1966 Gran Sport started out of the gate still pretty sedate with this shot from the brochure.
 A bit more down to earth, but she wouldn’t have lasted long in the casting call for the Pontiac GTO tiger ads.